Leaders: Don’t Be Afraid of Your EmotionsMay 23, 2016

 The landscaping around a green data center is designed so as to be as nature-friendly low-emission and low-energy consumption as possible.
 Many of the elements making up sustainable landscaping are already seen in the design of green buildings.
 These include grey water recycling which utilizes recycled water sources and water consumption, use of shrubs and trees that consume less water, the use of bio-fertilisers and bio-pesticides instead of chemical pesticides and fertilisers to maintain the landscaping

-Several materials including special-purpose concrete and speciality paints are used which have low carbon footprint (Both in terms of the footprint from the manufacturing process and CO2 emissions from the material itself)
+Several materials including special-purpose concrete and specialty paints are used which have low carbon footprint (Both in terms of the footprint from the manufacturing process and CO2 emissions from the material itself)

 Waste segregation and recycling is an integral part of a green data center setup just like for a green building.
 E-waste forms an important part of waste generated by a data-center and a specific e-waste handling process is generally put in place to handle it.